-- Bring your own towel – There is a charge for towels, but you can bring your own.
-Bring two towels.
+- We recommend two bringing two towels.
 One to dry off after your Blue Lagoon experience.
 They won’t let you back in if you are dripping wet.
-The second towel is to dry off after you shower.
+The second towel is to dry off after your shower.

 - Drinks: If you want drinks you can use your wrist band to run a tab.
 Then pay for them when you leave.
 But is drinking alcohol in a hot tub a good idea?
 It’s expensive and we really didn’t need it.

 - Water: Bring a bottle of water.
 For a country that boasts so much about its clean water, they’re pretty stingy.
 You’d think they’d offer free water fountains or coolers for their guests.